 The same goes for other complementary pairs of operators, such as those for time and energy, or for the quantum spin of a particle in different perpendicular directions.
 Mathematically, 100% certainty about the values of these pairs of properties just isn’t possible, regardless of measuring the quantum system.
 "That quantum fuzziness is like a physical limitation to the amount that you can specify where any electrons are going to be before you measure them," says Allanach.
 "It's really to do with the electron, with the particles themselves, rather than just measurement."
 You can't squeeze the quantum fuzziness of both the position and momentum properties of a particle below a certain limit simultaneously, regardless of if you measure these properties.

 Since Heisenberg first described the uncertainty principle in terms of position and momentum, similar uncertainty principles have been described for other complementary pairs.
 All of these lead to fascinating and surprising results in quantum physics, such as the bubbling of virtual particles in a vacuum.
 And don't worry if you still find these ideas counterintuitive, you are in very good company: Einstein himself was appalled by Heisenberg's uncertainty principle and the "cloudy fitfulness" provided by this view of reality.
-Physicists today have gotten used to these ideas and are making good use of this fuzziness.
+Physicists today have got used to these ideas and are making good use of this fuzziness.

 About the article